AxdeKlerk/Praise-The-Loud/Testing.md

 - [x] All profile fields pre-fill with the user's current data
 - [x] Edited data persists after refresh
-- [ ] Updated information is visible on the public-facing profile
+- [ ] Updated information is visible on the public-facing profile *(This was tested later in development, but included here as it part of this user story)*

 **Acceptance Criteria 4: Form deletion shows a pop-up warning before confirming deletion**